 The plantar fascia stretches are, by far, the most valuable exercises in treating plantar fasciitis.
-It is recommended that you do these exercises first thing in the morning, before walking.
+It would be best if you did these exercises first thing in the morning, before walking.

-• Sit on a well-supported chair, and place the affected foot on the opposite knee.
+- Sit on a well-supported chair, and place the affected foot on the opposite knee.
 Grab the affected heel using the opposite hand and let the other hand pull the toes back, especially the big toe.
 A stretch should be felt within the arch.
-Hold the stretch for 10 to 30 seconds, and release.
+Hold the time for 10 to 30 seconds, and release.
 Repeat the exercise 5 to 10 times per session or as tolerated.
 You may perform this exercise three times a day.

 Achilles tendon stretch, hamstring stretch, stair stretch, toe stretch, and soleus stretch are some stretching exercises that focus mainly on improving the flexibility of the plantar fascia.

 Plantar fasciitis can affect anyone regardless of age, gender, or activity level.
 If you have flat feet, are overweight, have poor circulation, have diabetes, or have other risk factors for the condition, you are more likely to develop plantar fasciitis.